tlambert03/conda-bundler/README.md

-The main difference between this package and [Daniel's](https://github.com/dschreij/anaconda-env-to-osx-app) is that this one has no project-specific code in it.
+The main difference between this package and [Daniel's](https://github.com/dschreij/anaconda-env-to-osx-app) is that this one has no project-specific code in it and does not depend on `biplist` or `dmgbuild`.
 It has been generalized so that it can bundle any package(s) that can be pip installed.
-For instance, the following will create a bundled version of [napari](https://github.com/napari/napari), a fast n-dimensional image viewer:
+For instance, the following will create a bundled version of [napari](https://github.com/napari/napari), a fast n-dimensional image
+viewer:

 ```bash
 python bundle_osx.py napari